The Driver Camera Becomes the Attention Judge

 IIHS makes that risk explicit in its partial automation safeguard ratings.
 It says partial driving automation is a convenience feature, that there is no evidence it makes driving safer, and that it can create new risks by allowing attention to wander.
 Its ratings evaluate driver monitoring, attention reminders, emergency procedures, and other system-design safeguards.
 A good rating requires monitoring both gaze and hand position, warnings when attention leaves the road, and a procedure that slows and stops the vehicle if the driver does not respond.

 In that context, driver monitoring is not a gimmick.
 If a vehicle can keep itself centered and paced for long periods, the handoff problem becomes real.
 The car needs to know whether the human is still able to resume control.
+But the same safety need creates a governance duty: a system built to regain attention should not silently become a general-purpose character witness.

 The Cabin as Evidence Space